-With this big budgeted entry director David Ayer and writer Max Landis bring us an alternates world where Elves, Orcs and other magical creatures having been living alongside humans for centuries, and as premises go that one is pretty solid but it’s what’s done with the setting that is the key problem here as the premise the plot and the “message” are meshed together rather poorly.
-Early on in the film we see jaded street cop Daryl Ward (Will Smith) killing a fairy, who had been pilfering from his wife’s bird feeder, and Ward spouts off the tone deaf line to his gangbanger neighbors, “Fairy lives don’t matter.”
+With this big-budgeted entry director David Ayer and writer Max Landis bring us an alternates world where Elves, Orcs and other magical creatures having been living alongside humans for centuries, and as premises go that one is pretty solid but it’s what’s done with the setting that is the key problem here as the premise the plot and the “message” are meshed together rather poorly.
+Early on in the film, we see jaded street cop Daryl Ward (Will Smith) killing a fairy, who had been pilfering from his wife’s bird feeder, and Ward spouts off the tone-deaf line to his gangbanger neighbours, “Fairy lives don’t matter.”
 Is this film going to tackle the systemic racism that plagues our world today?
-We’ve certainly have had many good movies with that theme, District 9 for example, and one could see that Bright is taking several pages from other films such as Alien Nation as Ward is teamed up with Nick Jakoby (Joel Edgerton), an Orc placed with him as a partner due to some political diversity movement, but Bright does nothing but point out that racism exists and then races off on its action packed gun battle/quest to keep a magic wand away from the villain.
+We’ve certainly had many good movies with that theme, District 9 for example, and one could see that Bright is taking several pages from other films such as Alien Nation as Ward is teamed up with Nick Jakoby (Joel Edgerton), an Orc placed with him as a partner due to some political diversity movement, but Bright does nothing but point out that racism exists and then races off on its action-packed gun battle/quest to keep a magic wand away from the villain.

 Turns out that there are beings known as “Brights” who are the only ones capable of wielding a magic wand, devices that are described as basically a magical equivalent of a nuclear bomb, and when one of these wands shows up in the Barrio all sorts of villains come running to claim it.
 Could the waifish Elf Tikka (Lucy Fry) be such a being?
 What about Ward or Jakoby?
 Is one of them a Bright or possibly the one destined to fulfill a prophecy to unite the races against the returning Dark Lord?